Theta Converter is an Android app that will straighten or realign images from the Ricoh Theta S and inject 360 metadata as well.

 The Ricoh Theta S has a gyroscope to correct the vertical orientation automatically.
 However, what the Theta does is to record the pitch, roll and yaw data.
 When the image is opened in the Theta app or desktop software, the app reads the gyroscope data and renders the image correctly.
 However, when the image is viewed on another viewer, or if the image is edited, the gyroscope data is either not read or lost entirely, resulting in an uncorrected horizon.

-Theta Converter is an Android app (iOS TBA) that saves a new copy of your Theta photo with a corrected horizon.
+Theta Converter is an Android app (iOS version here) that saves a new copy of your Theta photo with a corrected horizon.
 There's a similar desktop app called Level Theta but Theta Converter adds additional capabilities such as re-orienting the photo or tweaking the horizon alignment.

 Here's a sample photo with a tilted horizon.